Like any other type of payment, a SEPA direct debit can fail.

 But the majority of these R-transactions (50%) can be retried in a simple, automated way with tools such as Automatic Retry.
 This maintains the successful transaction rate for the business and prevents customer loss.

-The Retry process is therefore automated to ensure it is carried out transparently and securely for both the paymaster and creditor.
+The Retry process is therefore automated to ensure it is carried out transparently and securely for both the debtor and creditor.

 How does it work?